 Domestic

-• Providing temporary care for a rabbit in need involves offering shelter, food, water, and attention until a more permanent solution can be found.
+Do not assume a rescue can take the bunny.
+Rescues are often at capacity and if you take a rabbit you must be prepared to care for them.
+Providing temporary care for a rabbit in need involves offering appropriate housing, food, water, and attention until a permanent solution can be found.
 Here's a breakdown of what temporary care for a rabbit might entail:

-• Food: Offer a balanced diet consisting primarily of hay, fresh vegetables, and a small portion of rabbit pellets.
+Food: Offer a balanced diet consisting primarily of fresh good quality hay, fresh herbs, and a small portion of rabbit pellets.
 Hay should be available at all times for grazing, as it is essential for digestive health.
-Provide fresh vegetables daily, such as leafy greens (e.g., romaine lettuce, kale), herbs (e.g., parsley, cilantro).

-• Water: Ensure the rabbit has access to clean, fresh water at all times.
-Use a sturdy water bottle or a heavy ceramic bowl to prevent spills and contamination.
+Water: Ensure the rabbit has access to clean, fresh water at all times.
+Use a sturdy spill proof ceramic dish.
+Do not use water bottles.

-• Enrichment: Provide enrichment activities to keep the rabbit mentally and physically stimulated.
-This can include toys, tunnels, cardboard boxes for hiding and exploring, and safe objects to chew on (e.g., untreated wood blocks, willow branches).
+Enrichment: Provide enrichment activities to keep the rabbit mentally and physically stimulated.
+This can include toys, tunnels, cardboard boxes for hiding and exploring, and safe objects to chew on.
+Please visit our enrichment section.

-• By offering temporary care to a rabbit in need, you can make a significant difference in its life and well-being while working towards finding it a loving forever home.
+By offering temporary care to a rabbit in need, you can make a significant difference in their life and well-being while working towards finding them a suitable and loving home.

-4. Educate Others: Raise awareness about responsible pet ownership and the importance of not abandoning animals.
+Educate Others: Raise awareness and the importance of not abandoning animals.
 Encourage others to consider adoption or surrendering unwanted pets to reputable animal shelters or rescue organizations rather than abandoning them.

 By taking these steps, you can help ensure the safety and well-being of a dumped rabbit and potentially assist in finding it a loving and permanent home.